docker/terraform-provider-docker/CONTRIBUTING.md

 cd examples && terraform plan
 ```

-Note, when you run the `terraform plan` you should see a warning, this ensures that you using the locally installed provider and not the publically available provider.
+Note, when you run the `terraform plan` you should see a warning, this ensures that you are using the locally installed provider and not the publicly available provider.

 > │ Warning: Provider development overrides are in effect